Automated or traditional translations

 MethodAdvantagesDisadvantages

-The role of AI in website translation
+The Role of AI in Website Translation

 As AI technology advances, the line between automated translation and traditional localization is becoming increasingly blurred.
-Modern AI systems can not only translate sentences, but also better understand and adapt context, tone, and even cultural nuances.
+Modern AI systems can not only translate sentences, but also better understand and adapt to context, tone, and even cultural nuances.

-• Rely on AI if:
+• Consider using AI if:

-• Speed and cost efficiency are crucial.
+• Speed and cost-effectiveness are crucial.

-• These are texts with low complexity.
+• These are texts of low complexity.

 • Use traditional localization if:

-Automated or traditional translations – humans and AI working together.
+Automated or traditional translations—humans and AI working together.

 The future of website translation likely lies in a hybrid approach that combines the best of both worlds.
 Automated translation tools can produce the initial draft, which professional translators and localization experts can then refine.

-Try out Conword
+Try Conword

 Klaus Gah